daryazata/wills-space-messenger/README.md

 The Firestore security rules applied to the Spacebook Messenger database (see [./firestore.rules](./firestore.rules)) will permit only crew members of the Galaxy One to write messages.
 The auth system is currently disabled (maybe we'll fix it in a future task 🤔), but the ship's AI, H.U.E., is still smart enough to prohibit creating messages that aren't from a known crew member.

 In order to create new messages, you must provide the name, ID and avatar of a known crew member, which you can find in `src/config/data.ts`.
 You can see an example of a new message being created in the Cypress test.

-NOTE: do not try to load `firebase-admin` in the browser, it won't work.

 ### Requirements